rainberd/keepasshttpx/README.md

 # KeePassHttpX

 This is a fork of KeePassHttp plugin adjusted to support Wine on macOS and Linux.
+If you have any questions, please contact me: sergey.s.sazonov@gmail.com.

 # Installation